HomeSite Map

 Since they all were just getting acquainted with the chords and starting to work out an arrangement, many of these performances were quite dreadful.
 John in particular was having a hard time playing bass, which is not his usual instrument.
 Since their determination was to perform all of the songs in this project without overdubs and Paul was on piano on this occasion, John needed to play bass this time around.
 Paul even felt the need to call out chords and sing “bomm, bomm, bomm” at times to demonstrate vocally to John what he needed to play.
 John was not happy to learn that the song was in E flat major and that a capo wouldn't fit on the Fender VI bass he was using.
 "E flat?
 F*cking hell!
 All right.
 I'll just have to go hysterical," he joked.

 At one point, Paul had to instruct John not to play too many notes but only play on chord changes.
 Lennon did eventually fall upon the habit of pulling up the note on the neck of his bass in measures 6 and 8 of each verse as well as during the conclusion of the song, something he decided to stick with for the remainder of the month.
-In order to dispel some of the tension in learning the song, they delved into a cha-cha Latin-influenced version that lasted around one-and-a-half minutes, a portion of this being featured in the “Let It Be” movie and Peter Jackson's "Get Back" series.
+In order to dispel some of the tension in learning the song, they delved into a cha-cha Latin-influenced version that lasted around one-and-a-half minutes, a portion of this being featured in the “Let It Be” movie and Peter Jackson's "Get Back" documentary series.
 Paul calls this to a halt with the words, “All right lads, that's enough!
 We could go on all bloody day!”

 After this, John begins to get the feel for the song on bass, although he appears to be mimicking Paul's vocal work.
 Paul, however, begins to get punchy, purposely goofing around on vocals by incorporating silly voices.
 After McCartney gives some instructions to Ringo on how he wants him to tinkle around on the cymbals during the verses, which we witness Ringo demonstrating in Peter Jackson's "Get Back" series, the drummer leans back at his drums and falls asleep as the others continue rehearsing the song.
 "There wouldn't be much drumming, would there?", Paul responds.
 The laid-back feel of the drum-less song prompts McCartney to state, "It sounds a bit like a, sort of, dance orchestra," and as the song continues, he announces, "...and that slow foxtrot by Rita and Thomas Williams!"
 John chimes in with, "Peter is wearing a dark sombrero and a beard," to which Paul adds, "the husband is wearing a crimling skirt which he made himself!"